alkawryk/tinderjs/README.md

 * `fb id` is the id of the facebook user
 * `callback` is called when the request completes

+### .isAuthorized()

+  Returns bool if TinderClient is authorized or not.

 ### .getAuthToken()

   Get the `xAuthToken`.
 This token are saved when authorized.
+Will be good if you want to save/cache the info.

 ### .setAuthToken()

   Set the `xAuthToken` manually.

-### .isAuthorized()

-  Returns bool if TinderClient is authorized or not.

-### .getAuthToken()

-  Returns xAuthToken from authenticated user.
-Will be good if you want to save/cache the info.

 ### .getDefaults()